syseleven/grav-docs-metakube/pages/03.addons/01.metakube-ingress/default.en.md

 ## Installation

-For information on how to install and uninstall an addon see [MetaKube Addons](../default.en.md).
+For information on how to install and uninstall an Add-On see [MetaKube Add-Ons](../default.en.md).

 ## Customization